pvenezia/pv-migrate-test/Getting Started.md

 Note that the keys you use to access the API through the sandbox will not work in production.

 ```
-Note: We have recently released v1.2 of the CONRAD API, including two new endpoints, /ipc` for IP-based content such as podcasts and Internet streams, and `/localevents` for information on concerts, shows, and general events local to a given area.
+Note: We have recently released v1.2 of the CONRAD API, including two new endpoints, /ipc` for IP-based content such as podcasts and Internet streams, and `/localevents` for information on live concerts, shows, and general events local to a given area.
 ```

 See the [API Guides](/guides) and [API Reference](/api-reference) for more information on these new endpoints.